 Many people want to have specific phone numbers and go to great lengths to acquire them.
 However, Bulgarians would rather not get it.
 They believe it is a phone number that is very unlucky or even cursed.
 Some notable people who had this phone number perished, which is the main reason why Bulgarians do not want to have this number even if it is quite easy to remember.

-As many people say, there are two sides in a story.
+As many people say, there are two sides to a story.
 So, if there were some unlucky numbers, there would be auspicious ones.

-Italians associate the number 3 with balance and strength, which is represented by a triangle.
+Italians associate the number 3 with balance and strength, represented by a triangle.

 However, the Japanese and the Vietnamese avoid taking photos if there are only 3 people because of an old superstition that death will come to whoever is in the middle of the photo.

-In most western countries, such as the Netherlands, France, United States and the United Kingdom, 7 is a lucky number as well.
-They associate it with the 7 planets, 7 wonders (ancient world), 7 deadly sins and God needing only 7 days to create the entire universe.
+In most western countries, such as the Netherlands, France, United States, and the United Kingdom, 7 is a lucky number as well.
+They associate it with the 7 planets, 7 wonders (ancient world), 7 deadly sins, and God needed only 7 days to create the entire universe.

 But in countries that came under Chinese influence such as Thailand and Vietnam, the number 7 is an unlucky number.
 It’s because it represents the month of July, which is the time people pay respect to their dead relatives.
-People in these countries offer food items and various fruits in the hope that they would not be haunted by the dead.
+People in these countries offer food items and various fruits in the hope that the dead won’t haunt them.

-The number 8 is also considered lucky in Japan, where it is called ya or hachi.
-The association with luck is in the formation for the word in Japanese characters, which gives off the idea of getting wealthy because the shape of the letter – 八- gradually broadens.
+In Japan, they also consider the number 8 as lucky, and they call it ya or Hachi.
+The association with luck is in the formation of the word in Japanese characters, which gives off the idea of getting wealthy because the shape of the letter – 八- gradually broadens.

-Would you believe that that phone number whose digits are all in the number 8, which is considered unlucky Bulgaria, is considered very lucky in China?
+Can you believe that a phone number whose digits are all in the number 8, considered unlucky in Bulgaria, is very lucky in China?
 In fact, Sichuan Airlines paid ¥2.33 million to have that number.

-Make your marketing methods culturally appropriate Get in touch with Day Translations, Inc. if you need a language services provider that has a full grasp of the complex process of localization.
 When you want to make your marketing strategy effective and appropriate to your local target markets, you only have to call 1-800-969-6853 or send us an email at Contact us.
-We are experts in localization, working only with native speaking subject matter experts who live in-country.
-Call us anytime as we are open around-the-clock every day of the week, 365 days of the year.
+We are experts in localization, working only with native-speaking subject matter experts who live in-country.
+Call us anytime as we are open around the clock every day of the week, 365 days of the year.